|Not the same edition as mine, but I love these Vintage International covers.|

 Maugham often starts his stories with a character (often himself, in the first person) meeting people and having stories told to them, as a sort of narrative framing device.
 It works very well in the South Sea stories, since they're often told by colonials who seem desperate for someone new to talk to.
 There was also a story called "The Book-Bag" which is rather dark, but has a wonderful introduction by the anonymous narrator describing his love of reading and obsessive need to travel with an enormous bag full of books, which delighted me.
 It's rather long but here's an excerpt:

 Some the stories in this volume are among Maugham's most famous, including "The Letter," about a plantation owner's wife who shoots a family friend and is on trial for murder.
 It was adapted into a stage play and then into a film starring Bette Davis in 1940.
 I particularly loved "Jane," about a plain woman who becomes the toast of British society, much to the chagrin of her fashionable sister-in-law; and "The Creative Impulse" about a pretentious woman writer and her celebrated salons.
-A lot of his stories have wonderful twist endings that I nearly always wasn't expecting.
+A lot of his stories have wonderful twist endings that were normally unexpected.

 It's really hard to read the racism and sexism in classic books -- I love classics, but where do you draw the line?
 Should you stop reading a favorite author because of attitudes which were considered acceptable at the time in which they were written?
 How do you reconcile loving an author's work if it has racist elements?
 I really love books written in the first half of the 20th century, but the racism makes me really uncomfortable and some authors are so sexist I can hardly read them any more.
 I suppose that's why I've been focusing more on women authors.